carocasta/Genes-Machine-Learning/README.md

 # Machine Learning-Based Identification of Transcriptomic Biomarkers for PD-1/PD-L1 Immunotherapy Response

-This repository contains machine learning workflows developed to identify transcriptomic biomarkers associated with response to PD-1/PD-L1 immune checkpoint inhibitors using RNA sequencing (RNA-seq) gene expression data.
+This repository contains the source code used to develop interpretable machine learning models for predicting response to PD-1/PD-L1 immune checkpoint inhibitors from bulk RNA-seq data across multiple solid tumors.

-The project focuses on feature selection, model development, and biological interpretation to predict immunotherapy response across multiple solid tumor types.

 ## Project Overview